Early years on the farm

 Many people thought he was mad when he made the decision to farm chickens.

-The original corrugated iron chicken shed that Mike built from bush timber still stands on the farm today, though these days they only house half a dozen chooks and a horse.
+The original corrugated iron chicken shed that Mike built from bush timber still stands on the farm today, though these days they only house nine chooks and a few goats.

 There was no doubt it was a risky venture at the time, but through determination and hard work, the business grew from strength to strength and two large and more modern (for the time) sheds were erected.